-- All relevant medication transactions in the community pharmacy subdomain - All relevant medication transactions in the hospital pharmacy subdomain - All relevant transactions needed to support the medication issues of the clinical admission process - All relevant transactions needed to support the medication issues of the clinical discharge process - All relevant transactions needed to support the cases where the two subdomains coexist, and an integration is needed.
+- All relevant medication transactions in the community pharmacy subdomain - All relevant medication transactions in the hospital pharmacy subdomain

+All relevant transactions needed to support the medication issues of the clinical discharge process

+All relevant transactions needed to support the medication issues of the clinical admission
-We identified the following cases where the two subdomains coexist.
-In these situations, special attention should be given, depending on the local situation.:

-- In hospitals the hospital pharmacy organization might also run a community-pharmacy service, mostly in the outpatient environment, as a service to their outpatients.
+- All relevant transactions needed to support the cases where the two subdomains coexist, and integration is needed. - 250 We identified the following cases where the two subdomains coexist.
+In these situations, special attention should be given, depending on the local situation: - In hospitals the hospital pharmacy organization might also run a community-pharmacy service, mostly in the outpatient environment, as a service to their outpatients.
 In this case, the actors (Medication Dispenser, possibly also Pharmaceutical Advisor) will implement the needed transactions of the profiles involved. - In some special cases the hospital pharmacy will deliver drugs to ambulatory patients.
 The most common examples are the administration of drugs which are not available in community pharmacy like expensive coagulation factors or drugs for rare disorders.
 Typical for these situations is the fact that, although in an outpatient setting, the administration process needs close monitoring and recording.
-Also in this case, the transition between the two domains requires that transactions from both domains exist.
+Also in this case, the - transition between the two domains requires that transactions from both domains exist.

 - Day-care surgery: in these situations patients do not always undergo the total clinical admission process.
 No clinical bed is assigned; there is no nursing ward involved.
 Nevertheless the medication processes being involved here in most cases should be considered to be of clinical nature, because the anesthesiologist will always want to "take over" the medication regime, or, at least, be informed on all medication.
 Medication needed specifically to support the day-care surgery will come from the hospital pharmacy. - Nursing homes: here many different mixtures of the subdomain model might occur, varying from country to country.
 Some nursing homes might closely resemble the hospital situation, in other cases it might resemble the community model, in most cases with administration monitoring added.
 Also, the role of the prescriber might vary (the visiting GP in some cases, a specialized nursing home doctor in other cases) and the pharmacy might be a regular community pharmacy, a pharmacy belonging to the nursing home (or chain of nursing homes) or the hospital pharmacy of a near-by hospital.
-Here, always careful consideration is needed in order to choose the right set of domain actors. - Hospital-hospital transfers require special precaution in the implementation.
-In some health care systems the process might be a discharge followed by an admission, but also direct couplings between hospitals might be conceived.
+Here, always careful consideration is needed in order to choose the right set of domain actors. - Hospital-hospital transfers: these require special precaution in the implementation.
+In some health care systems the process might be a discharge followed by an admission, but also direct couplings between hospitals might be involved.